kctong529/sisukas/README.md

 # Sisukas

-A lightweight, fast alternative to the official SISU system for course filtering.
+A lightweight, fast alternative to the official SISU system for course filtering, [right here](https://sisukas.fly.dev/).

 ## Why?